brillout/wildcard-api/docs/blog/rest-rpc.md

 # What is the difference between REST and RPC?

-There is a lot of confusion in API terminology;
+There is a lot of confusion in API terminology.
-for example, The term REST is often wrongly used to denote an RPC-like API.
+For example, the term REST is often wrongly used to denote an RPC-like API.

 Let's clarify the definition of following terms.